neilsteven1997/cybersecurity/writeups/networking-secure-protocols-tryhackme-2025-12-13.md

 * FTPS is structurally more complex than SFTP due to its use of separate control and data connections, which complicates firewall
 * policy configuration.
 * Both SFTP and FTPS provide cryptographic protection over the network, achieving confidentiality and integrity during file transfers.

-Click on the View Site button to access the related site.
-Please follow the instructions on the site to obtain the flag.
-- `THM{Protocols_secur3d}`

 ---
 ## VPN